ars0915/note/pages/StatsReport.md

 		- key frame
 			- keyFramesReceived: Keyframes received by the receiver.
 			- firCount: Number of Full Intra Request (FIR) messages received, indicating how often keyframes were requested.
+				- High firCount → Possible packet loss or new participants joining a stream frequently.
+				  Too many FIR requests → Can cause high bandwidth usage since keyframes are larger than delta frames.
 			- keyFramesDecoded
 	-
 	-